catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

     """The list of IDs for the products to use."""
 ```

-The second and final one is to define the field as a list of record objects.
+The second and final one is to expose the records as a list of record objects.

 ```python
 from __future__ import annotations